jrheard/blog/python/password-checker.md

 **`is_password_good(password, username, student_id)`** is where your password-strength-checking code will go.

-This function should take a string like `'hello there'`, a username like `'jrheard'`, and a student ID number like `'12345'` and return `True` if the string meets the PPS password requirements listed at the top of this assignment.
-If the string does _not_ meet those requirements, then this function should return `False`.
+This function should take a password like `'hello there'`, a username like `'jrheard'`, and a student ID number like `'12345'` and return `True` if the password meets the PPS password requirements listed at the top of this assignment.
+If the password does _not_ meet those requirements, then this function should return `False`.

 (Remember that `False` isn't the same thing as `'False'`.
 The Boolean values `True` and `False` don't have quote marks around them.)